adityabhattad2021/GSoC-2024/PROJECT_PROPOSAL.md

 On the smart contract we will need to:

 <aside>
-💡 For sake of **explanation** we are considering OneVote.sol as an entry point contract and  VotingProcess.sol as the election contract, after integration with all the other election contracts which are implemented with diamond proxy, the functions we are modify will change.
+💡 For sake of explanation we are considering OneVote.sol as an entry point contract and  VotingProcess.sol as the election contract, after integration with all the other election contracts which are implemented with diamond proxy, the functions we are modifying here will change.

 </aside>

 <aside>
-💡 We are using contracts provided with semaphore SDK: these are set of opensource utility smart contracts, which are well audited making them appropriately **reliable**.
+💡 We are using contracts provided with semaphore SDK: these are set of open source utility smart contracts, which are well audited making them appropriately reliable.

 </aside>